leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 ![new6](https://user-images.githubusercontent.com/118361152/209752154-38fd1051-456b-4ff8-ab26-f61345108989.jpeg)

-## 2023 Legal Compliant Registered Documents Listing.
+## 2023 Legal Documents Submitted For Compliance

 ## Attention!
 For Leighton Avant-Garde Haus Investors, we have started distributing printed copies requiring signature.
 We will be hosting a Zoom Call for the Private Investor Group Thursday, December 29th, and following Thursday, January 5th to verify each entity has received all requirements.
 If you have not scheduled that call,